AravindR7/NLP-Python/README.md

 SpaCy’s default pipeline also preforms rule based matching.
 This annotates the text with more information and adds value during preprocessing.

-For the datailed explanation please do go through th blog I have published on Medium
+For the datailed explanation please do go through the blogs I have published on Medium

 1. Natural Language Processing using spaCy in Python(part-1) https://medium.com/analytics-vidhya/natural-language-processing-using-spacy-in-python-part-1-ac1bc4ad2b9c